uber/RIBs/android/demos/flipper/README.md

 ## Integration

-To integrate Flipper to your app, please refer to the official documentation : https://fbflipper.com/docs/getting-started/android-native
+To integrate Flipper to your app, please refer to [Flipper official documentation](https://fbflipper.com/docs/getting-started/android-native)

-Then, to enable RIBs plugin, simply add it to the list of used plugin during Flipper initialization :
+Then, to enable RIBs plugin, simply add it to the list of used plugin during Flipper initialization.

+In summary, your application ```onCreate()``` method should look similar to the one below:

 ```
 public class SampleApplication extends Application {